September 2002 Democratic Party of Japan leadership election

 The September 2002 Democratic Party of Japan leadership election was held on 23 September 2002 in accordance with the end of the presidential term which had commenced in 2000.
 Incumbent president Yukio Hatoyama was narrowly re-elected in a four-way race.
 In the runoff ballot between Hatoyama and fellow party co-founder Naoto Kan, the latter had a slight lead among the party's Diet members and candidates, but Hatoyama's large margin among prefectural representatives delivered him victory.

 Electoral system

+Candidates were required to gather endorsements from twenty (maximum 25) of the party's members of the National Diet in order to stand.

 The election was conducted via a points system: